thomas-guehenneux/thomas-guehenneux.github.io/src/content/posts/en/how-to-setup-ci-cd-pipeline-for-wordpress-with-github-actions-and-aws-part-2.md

 title: How to setup CI/CD pipeline for WordPress with GitHub Actions and AWS (Part 2)
 tags: [AWS, Github, GitHub Actions, devops, WordPress, CI/CD]
 image: "@/assets/posts/how-to-setup-ci-cd-pipeline-for-wordpress-with-github-actions-and-aws-part-2/header.jpg"
-authorIds:
+authors:
   - mahamud-hasan
 categories:
   - solution-architecture
 date: 2023-12-14
 ---

-In the [previous article]({{ baseurl }}/post/2023/01/02/How-to-setup-CI-CD-pipeline-for-WordPress-with-GitHub-Actions-and-AWS), we discussed how to set up a **"GitHub hosted runner"** with WordPress.
+In the [previous article](/en/post/2023/01/02/How-to-setup-CI-CD-pipeline-for-WordPress-with-GitHub-Actions-and-AWS), we discussed how to set up a **"GitHub hosted runner"** with WordPress.
 Now, in this part, we will explore how to achieve the same deployment process using a **"Self-hosted runner"**

 ## GitHub Branches and Web Servers Architecture Recap: